Student Accommodation Process

 2. Provide documentation from your medical provider

-- For more information, read the "Documentation" section.
+- For more information, read the "Student Accommodation Documentation Guidelines" section.

 - Your medical provider will need to complete the Accommodation Documentation Form.